 In special circumstances, students may request a leave of absence from their program of study.
-Students enrolled in graduate degree programs who take a leave of absence of one or more semesters (excluding summer terms) must notify their graduate program director and file a readmission application prior to returning.
+Students enrolled in graduate degree programs who take a leave of absence of one or more semesters (excluding summer terms) must notify the MPH program director and file a readmission application prior to returning.
 During a leave of absence students will not be permitted to utilize university resources.

 Students who take a leave of less than three years may file an application for readmission online at www.ecu.edu/gradschool/.
-Students who take a leave of absence of three or more years must submit a new complete application to be considered for admission to their former program or any other graduate program within the university.
-Students readmitted after a leave of absence of three years or more will be required to meet new or changed degree requirements.
-East Carolina University course credit will be evaluated for applicability towards degree requirements in accordance with established time limits.
+Students who take a leave of absence of three or more years must submit a new complete application to be considered for admission to their former program.